codinglead/codinglead.github.io/_posts/2020-03-19-introduction-to-node-and-express.md

 ---
 layout: project
-title: intro to node and express
+title: introduction to node and express
 date: 2020-03-19 8:30 -0700
-meta: intro to node and express
+meta: introduction to node and express
 pic: images/node.svg
 imgAlt: the node logo
 tags: ["backend"]